muldjord/skyscraper/README.md

 Remember, you can completely customize the artwork Skyscraper exports.
 Check out the documentation [here](ARTWORK.md).
 If you just want to use the default (pretty cool looking) artwork Skyscraper provides, read on.

 ### A simple use case
 For first-time users I recommend reading the short and to-the-point [use case](USECASE.md).
-Skyscraper provides the [Simple mode](#simple-mode), but I really encourage you not to use it unless you just want to scrape a bunch of platforms and be done with it.
-The use case describes the most basic way of using Skyscraper *without* using [Simple mode](#simple-mode).
-If the [use case](USECASE.md) catches your interest please read on [here](manual-mode-for-advanced-users) for the more advanced features.
+Please read it and if it catches your interest check out the advanced options [here](manual-mode-for-advanced-users).
+If you just want to scrape a platform and be done with it check [Simple mode](simple-mode).

 ### Simple mode
 When you have completed the installation you can start Skyscraper in "Simple mode" by running Skyscraper with no command line options by typing: